AniketHans/aws-learning/notes.md

          1. It stands for Start Of Authority.
 It contains all the info about your domain.
       2. NS record
          1. It stands for Name Server
-         2. Any DNS request follows this path before getting resolved `Root level server --> TLD server --> Name server`
+         2. Any DNS request follows this path before getting resolved `www.example.com --> DNS Resolver --> Root level server --> TLD server --> Name server`
          3. Name Server aka Authoritive Name Server knows the server IP where the request needs to go.
          4. The name server has all the info related to the domain name
          5. Route 53 provides you 4 name servers by default for fault tolerance